mr-ragman/mailscream/README.md

 Yeah.
 Us too.

-**MailScream** is your offline scream vault — a local-first CLI app for venting into the void (with sarcasm plugins, if you're brave).
+**MailScream&trade;** is your offline scream vault — a local-first CLI app for venting into the void (with sarcasm plugins, if you're brave).

 * Compose that spicy email.